OSVR/OSVR-Docs/Getting-Started/HDK/HDK-Unboxing-and-Getting-Started.md

 ## Setup

 ### Calibration
-Each time you switch places when using the HDK , you can do a little calibration for the internal sensors to prevent some drift.
-Simply plug the HDK to the computer, see if it's ON, and with the HDK in your hands move it in an 8 figure up and down facing forward.
-Repeat the 8 figure four times at least.
+If the HDK is in rotation vector mode (as opposed to game rotation mode), you will want to calibrate the internal sensor each time you move to a different environment.
+This calibrates the gyros and will prevent drift.
+To perform calibration, simply power up the HDK, and with the HDK in your hands move it in a figure-8 motion a few times.
 There is no need to run any software for this calibration.
+The HDK will automatically store this calibration in the unit once the unit is static (e.g. on the table) for more than 5 seconds.

 ### Connect the HDK and IR Camera
 There are a few connections to make: the headset to the beltbox, power from the wall to the beltbox, and HDMI and USB between the beltbox and your computer.
 Order does not particularly matter.
 You'll want to make sure that you have the beltbox held or clipped in such a way that cables don't tug during use.